softwaresaved/common-form-questions/README.md

 There are many reasons to ask questions and collect data for activities, some of these are 'good' reasons and some less so.

 Good reasons to collect data:
-1. For our funders and supporters (demographic data around diversity, domain, career stage, funders and geographic areacome into this category)
+1. For our funders and supporters (demographic data around diversity, domain, career stage, funders and geographic area come into this category)
 2. To help us run activities effectively (participation and logistical questions come into this category)
 3. To collect information to change our behavior (e.g. to find our where gaps might be in supporting research software or topics for a future workshop)